|Frequently Asked Questions (FAQ)|

 Among ACEers, you will find as much discussion on this point as you can stand, but you will not find much consensus.
 This is part of what makes ACE so much fun.
 With so many members, each with personal opinions of what makes a good roller coaster, you are likely to find hundreds of different answers to such a question.
 Also, given the technological advancements in the amusement industry, there are simply too many different types of roller coasters to make sweeping comparisons.
 Instead, it is more useful to think of the different genre and sub-genre of coasters — wooden, steel, looping, inverted, launched, mine train, etc. ACE appreciates all of them!

 How does one join ACE or find out more about it?

 Visit the ACE Advantage page for more information and costs for our various membership options.
 You can join online or print a membership application and mail it in.
-Trial memberships are only $20 for six months, and annual memberships are as low as $35.
+Annual memberships start as low as $35.

 Explore the rest of ACE’s site for more information on membership benefits, including exclusive discounts at many parks, a calendar of upcoming events, late-breaking roller coaster and club news, and a roller coaster census that tracks all of the known coasters in the world.

 Join ACE for the coasters, stay for the friends!